Annamarie2019/ExampleDApps/README.md

 `npm update && npm install`.

 2. To clone this repo, run `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git`.
-3. To make sure all contracts are compiled, run `npm run build`. \[Editor: I get "Missing script 'build' " error]
+3. To make sure all contracts are compiled, run `npm run build`.

+\[Editor: I get "Missing script 'build' " error]
 4. To run a local node, open a separate terminal and run `node scripts/createLocal`.
-You’ll need to have this node running to deploy the dApps. \[Editor: 1.
+You’ll need to have this node running to deploy the dApps.

+\[Editor: 1.
 Do I have that right: we're establishing the user as a node and running a daemon in the background, yes?
 2. When I run this code, I get "Cannot find module" error.
 When I add axelar-local-gmp-examples to the path (i.e., run: `node axelar-local-gmp-examples/scrips/createLocal`), I get "Cannot find @axelar-network/axelar-local-dev module" error]
-5. Make sure that the address we use for examples is funded on all five supported testnets. \[Eidtor: I'm hoping these will show up as we fix issues above....but what the "five" will need to be clarified.]
+5. Make sure that the address we use for examples is funded on all five supported testnets.

+\[Editor: I'm hoping these will show up as we fix issues above....but what the "five" will need to be clarified.]

    a.
+Run `node/printBalances`.

-Run `node/printBalances`. \[Editor: Do you mean `node axelar-local-gmp-examples/scrips/checkBalances`?]
+\[Editor: Do you mean `node axelar-local-gmp-examples/scrips/checkBalances`?]

    b.
 Look for `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb`, the address we use to deploy and run all examples.